Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group23____YingxuePan_TaianChen_XiWang/Group23_K-means clustering.md

 Figure 5: Curse of Dimensionality. **Figure by Unknown author, “k-Means Advantages and Disadvantages”, unknown date, Machine Learning Crash Course**.

 ### 4.2.
 Advantages of K-means Clustering<a name="4.2"></a>
 1. K-means is in O(tkn) where n is the number of objects, k is the number of clusters, and t is how many iterations it takes to converge.
-Compared to other clustering methods.
-Agglomerative hierarchical clustering is in O(n^3).
-If speed is your priority work, K-Means can work well with the large dataset.
+The step that we assign the data to its closest cluster takes O(kn) in the worst case.
+This is because for each data x_i, we have to compute its Euclidean distance to each centroid c_j, and assign the data to the cluster withh the shortest distance.
+For each data x_i, we calculate k euclidean distances since there are k centroids.
+Since there are n data points, generating a new cluster assignment takes O(kn).
+Since we need t iterations until we finally reach the convergence, i.e. the final cluster assignment, the algorithm takes O(tkn) (Pinocchio, StackExchange).
+In most cases, t <<n, k << n, so we may consider the runtime of k-means algorithm as linear runtime.
+Other algorithms, such as agglomerative hierarchical clustering which takes O(n^3), are not as efficient as k-means.
+So if you are working on large dataset, i.e. n is large, k-means clustering works more efficiently compared to other clustering methods.

 2. The ease of modifying the shape of k-means is another reason why it's powerful.
 In the left plot, No generalization, resulting in a non-intuitive cluster boundary.
 In the right plot, Besides different cluster widths, allow different widths per dimension, resulting in elliptical instead of spherical clusters, improving the result (“k-Means Advantages and Disadvantages”, Machine Learning Crash Course).